jashanno/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

     > [!NOTE]
     > After the first Retail Store Scale Unit is created, it requires less data generation to perform a full data sync from the Channel database instead of the Channel data group.

+    > [!IMPORTANT]
+    > For on-premises deployments, there is no **Default** channel data group.
+Either create a new data group or perform a full data sync from the **Channel database** page instead for the specific Retail Store Scale Unit entry created previously.

 ### Download the Retail Store Scale Unit installer